Mammoth, Pennsylvania: Demographics

+As of the 2010 census, the population was 525 residents.

-Local Attractions
+Local attractions

 Mammoth is home to Mammoth Park, a 408-acre park that features a stocked freshwater lake, recreational areas, several playgrounds, and pavilions.
-The park was formerly home to the Giant Slide, a favorite destination for locals.
-In the spring, the annual Mammoth Fest festival featuring vendor booths and children's rides is held at the park.
+The park is home to the Giant Slide Complex, a pair of 100-foot long slides perched on a climbable rock wall that replaced an older, single metal slide that locals called "the giant slide."
+The new complex has been embroiled in lawsuits stemming from injury claims each year since it was built, but remains open as of 2025.
+Every year in June, the park is host to an annual festival, Mammoth Fest, that features local craft and food vendors as well as children's rides and musical performances.

-Also located in Mammoth is the Mount Pleasant Township Municipal Building.
+The Mount Pleasant Township Municipal Building is located in Mammoth on Poker Road.

-Despite its small population, Mammoth is home to several businesses, including Citizens Telephone Company of Kecksburg which first opened in 1906 to bring telephone services to the rural miners and farmers who lived in the area.
-The business was later rebranded as Citizens Fiber in 2015 and is still in operation.
+Despite its small population, Mammoth is home to several businesses, including Citizens Telephone Company of Kecksburg (now Citizens Fiber) which first opened in 1906 to bring telephone services to the rural miners and farmers who lived in the area.

 Mammoth is situated in close proximity to the site of the 1965 Kecksburg UFO incident in which many local residents claimed to have witnessed an object streak across the sky and crash-land in the woods of neighboring Kecksburg, PA.
 The government response to the incident has led many to speculate what the object was, leading to many theories such as a UFO or Russian satellite.